 Talk to families and friends to get referrals for a supplier in your area.
 Check for the company’s dependability and integrity.
 If you’re buying online, don’t forget to read the customers’ reviews.

-Once you decided on the design, size, and materials, pay the supplier for deposit.
-Ask for proof of the headstone for your approval and your family.
+After you choose the design, size, and materials, pay the supplier for deposit.
+Ask for proof or a draft of the headstone for your approval and your family.

-Make sure to check for the draft.
-If you don’t like the draft, ask for another rendering.
-Most suppliers will provide you with the proof before they make the final product.
+Be sure to check the draft.
+If you do not approve of the draft, request for another version.
+Most headstone suppliers will supply you with the draft before they make the final product.

 We hope you’ve found this guide to headstone useful.
 Check out our other articles on funeral planning.